-Leave a thoughtful message, and even a flower or cigar, at the Soapy Smith virtual gravesite (Find A Grave).
+Leave a thoughtful message, and even a flower or cigar, at the Soapy Smith virtual grave site (Find A Grave).

 You can also vote on how popular Soapy is, and we ask that you please do so.
 The Smith family asks you to take a little time

 in free genealogical prison and convict records, historical court records, executions, insane asylum records and biographies

-of famous outlaws, criminals &pirates in the United States, United
+of famous outlaws, criminals &pirates in the United States, United Kingdom

 The Blonger Brothers

 stories to be found where murder, history, and journalism overlap.
-It is written by Laura James, former
+It is written by Laura James, former news reporter turned

 The Days of '98 Show (With Soapy Smith)